nuxt/scripts/docs/content/scripts/content/google-maps.md

 ### Billing & Permissions

 ::callout
-You'll need an API key with permissions to access the [Static Maps API](https://developers.google.com/maps/documentation/maps-static/cloud-setup) and the [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/cloud-setup).
+You'll need an API key with permissions to access the [Static Maps API](https://developers.google.com/maps/documentation/maps-static/cloud-setup), the [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/cloud-setup) and [Places API](https://developers.google.com/maps/documentation/places/web-service/cloud-setup).
 ::

 Showing an interactive JS map requires the Maps JavaScript API, which is a paid service.
 If a user interacts with the map, the following costs will be incurred: